tricktux/pomodoro.vim/README.md

-Vim-pomodoro
+Vim-Pomodoro
 ============

-vim-pomodoro is a [Vim](http://www.vim.org) plugin for the [Pomodoro time management technique](http://www.pomodorotechnique.com/).
+vim-pomodoro is a [(Neo)Vim](http://www.vim.org) plugin for the [Pomodoro time management technique](http://www.pomodorotechnique.com/).
 This is a fork that mitigate some issues with the original plugin.

-It requires Vim 8/Neovim.
+It requires the `timers` feature.

-This implementation use the new Vim 8/Neovim timers.

 Usage
 -----